walimi/NodeJS_Training/10_Testing_and_Debugging/readme.md

 * `sudo npm install mocha -g`

 (You not need the sudo command in a Mac environment.)

-To run Moch type `mocha` in the command line
+To run Mocha type `mocha` in the command line

+With Mocha you place the test files under the test folder.

 ### Install Chai using the following npm command

 * `npm install chai --save-dev`

 Chai is the assertion engine.